Lorwp/modmail-compose/readme.md

 First, make a bot for the application per the instructions on the [Main Modmail Repo](https://github.com/kyb3r/modmail/wiki/Installation)

-Then clone locally and create `.env` with the following contents:
+Then clone locally, run `git submodule update --init --recursive` and create `.env` with the following contents:

 ```bash
 MONGO_INITDB_ROOT_USERNAME=root